Instructional Skills Workshop (ISW)

 What is ISW?

 The Instructional Skills Workshop (ISW) is a hands-on, intensive workshop designed to support and enhance teaching effectiveness for post-secondary educators.
-Grounded in experiential learning and peer feedback, ISW helps participants strengthen their skills in lesson planning, delivery, and reflective practice.
+Grounded in experiential learning and peer feedback, ISW helps participants strengthen their skills in lesson planning, student engagement, and reflective practice.
 Recognized nationally and internationally, ISW is part of a wider network committed to learner-centred instruction and professional growth in education.

 Who is it for?